MicrosoftDocs/windows-powershell-docs/docset/windows/hgsclient/grant-hgskeyprotectoraccess.md

 ```

 ### -GuardianFriendlyName
-Specifies a freindly name for the guardian.
+Specifies a friendly name for the guardian.

 ```yaml
 Type: String